xebialabs/love-demo/demo/JenkinsWorld/README.md

 ### Set up Docker & CLI

-The stable version of the demo is on the **JenkinsWorld** tag.
+The stable version of the demo is on the **JenkinsWorld-SF** branch.

 	$ git clone git@github.com:xebialabs/devops-as-code-demo.git
 	$ cd devops-as-code/demo/JenkinsWorld
-	$ git checkout JenkinsWorld
+	$ git checkout JenkinsWorld-SF

 Set up Docker and the XL client using the first step of the [DevOps as Code workshop](https://github.com/xebialabs/devops-as-code-demo/tree/workshop-1/workshop).